-Anna's family did what they could: there were counsellors and antidepressants and her school organised art therapy.
+Anna's family did what they could.
+There were counsellors and antidepressants and her school organised art therapy.
 But they lived rurally and had limited means.
-So her anxiety went up and down, but it never went away.

-What causes SM?
-“There is evidence to suggest the amygdala of individuals with selective mutism is over-reactive,” says Dr Aimee Kotrba, the lead clinical psychologist at Thriving Minds Behavioral Health, a pediatric clinic in Michigan dedicated to selective mutism and other anxiety disorders.
+“There is evidence to suggest the amygdala of individuals with selective mutism is over-reactive,” says Dr Aimee Kotrba, the lead clinical psychologist at Thriving Minds Behavioral Health, a pediatric clinic in Michigan dedicated in part to selective mutism.

 The amygdala – which Kotrba describes as “our brain’s watchdog” – is an almond-shape set of neurons in the brain's medial temporal lobe that houses our fear response.
-Its job, in other words, is to look out for danger.
+Its job is to look out for danger.
 The problem is that people with SM see danger in all sorts of places.
 This explains their physical symptoms: ‘freezing up’, a racing heart, muscle tension.

 Anxiety is thought to be a blend of genetics (nature) and modelling (nurture).
-Many, if not most, sufferers come from anxious families, says Dr Kotrba.
+Many, if not most, sufferers of SM come from anxious families, says Dr Kotrba.

-Anna’s family battled anxiety, depression, eating disorders and obsessive compulsive disorder.
-When it came to inheriting panic, she was, to put it crudely, a sure bet.
+Anna’s family have battled anxiety, depression, eating disorders and obsessive compulsive disorder.
+When it came to inheriting panic, she was a sure bet.
 The fact it then manifested as SM was a parallel stroke of bad luck, likely triggered by starting school.

-She has a degree in I.T. and history, “things I could do mostly without speaking”.
-It meant living with her brother while she studied, and writing emails to the tutors, but she did it.
-She’s never had a paying job, though.
-Or a romantic relationship.
+Anna has a degree in I.T. and history, “things I could do mostly without speaking”.
+It meant living with her brother while she studied, and writing emails to converse with her tutors, but she did it.
+She has never had a paying job though, or a romantic relationship.

-The few medical experts in SM, and they are scarce, use words like “hidden”, “under the radar” and “invisible” when they describe the condition.
+The few medical experts in SM, and they are rare as hens' teeth, use words like “hidden”, “under the radar” and “invisible” when they talk about the condition.

-For all intents and purposes it is still creaking, says Toni Pakula, co-founder of New Zealand SM charity Voice.
+But for all intents and purposes it is still creaking, says Toni Pakula, co-founder of New Zealand SM charity, Voice.
 “The majority of people have either not heard of SM, or they misinterpret its meaning.
 We’ve had parents tell us that their doctors have had to google the condition.”

-And yet, in 2016 – thanks largely to the internet – parents and teachers are well-catered for.
-There is a wealth of literature available, as well as support groups, ongoing research, and specialist pediatric practices cropping up in larger cities.
+And yet, in 2016 – thanks largely to the internet – young children with SM are inarguable well-catered for.
+There is a wealth of literature available, plus support groups, ongoing research, and the odd specialist pediatric practice.

 In short, if you have SM as an adult, good luck.

-“Not many people realise there are adult sufferers,” says Pakula.
+“Not many people even realise there are adult sufferers,” says Pakula.
 “It scares me to think how many lost voices may be out there.
-People locked away in their homes, on the streets, or desperately trying to fit into the world.
+People locked away in their homes, on the streets.
 Some become agoraphobic, others turn to substance abuse or alcohol, and many, many more are depressed.”

 More perplexing is the fact medical bodies, almost without exception, define SM as an exclusively childhood disorder.
-Which means Anna remains invisible not just from public life but also the field her disability occupies.
+Despite the inclusion of adult sufferers in the official DSM description.
+Which means Anna remains invisible not just from public life, but also from the medical field her disability occupies.

-Carl Sutton, who runs iSpeak – the only organisation on earth serving adult sufferers – has written to multiple SM experts about “this issue”.
+Carl Sutton, who runs iSpeak – the only organisation in the world that caters to adult sufferers – has written to multiple SM experts about this omission.

-“But they are pretty closed-minded about it,” says the 46-year-old I.T. professional, who is based in the UK.
-“I get blanked when I say, ‘Excuse me, can you please change the info on your website and literature, because it is incorrect; I exist, as do all the people I have been in contact with.”
+“But they are pretty closed-minded about it,” says the 46-year-old I.T. professional from the UK.
+“I get blanked when I say, ‘Excuse me, can you please change the info on your website and literature, because it is incorrect.
+I exist, as do all the people I have been in contact with.”

 In 2003, Carl authored a study on the experiences of adult sufferers for his Masters in Psychology.
-He interviewed 83 people from 11 countries and noted (as have others) their extreme vulnerability to depression: approximately four times higher than that of the general population.
+He interviewed 83 people from 11 countries and noted their extreme vulnerability to depression: approximately four times higher than that of the general population.

-Notably, only one quarter of his subjects had ever received a formal diagnosis.
-“So,” he wrote, “for every person who was diagnosed with SM, there could well be many more with the disorder who have not received a formal diagnosis, but have been affected by SM just as much.”
+Only one quarter of his subjects had ever received a formal diagnosis.
+“So,” he wrote, “for every person who was diagnosed with SM, there could well be many more with the disorder who have not received a formal diagnosis but have been affected by SM just as much.”

-At SM Space Cafe, a closed Facebook support group, 553 people from around the world log-on to compare notes, offer and receive encouragement, and post motivational quotes typeset in chunky fonts (‘It’s a slow process, but quitting won’t speed it up’).
+At SM Space Cafe, a closed Facebook support group, 553 people from around the world are busy comparing notes and posting motivational quotes (‘It’s a slow process, but quitting won’t speed it up’).

 A young woman has photographed a colourful drawing she has done of four butterflies.
-It lies flat against a butterfly-print duvet cover.
-The artist hopes that “one day, we will all find our wings and be free”.
+It lies flat against a butterfly-print duvet cover and carries the message: "One day, we will all find our wings and be free."

 Some report progress, like making a phone call while no one was looking.
 Others lament steps taken backwards: “Everytime I promise myself next time I will just say it, next time is come and didn't said it.
 Im so tired of that …" [sic]

-Questions appear: "Is it possible to live with SM and be happy?"
+"Is it possible to live with SM and be happy?" they ask.
 "What techniques or therapy are working for you?"
-"Who here was vaccinated?"

 Most have never seen a doctor about their SM, let alone one who actually knows about it, let alone one how actually knows about it and has experience treating it.

 “I am so surprised there are so many sm sufferers out there.
-I always thought it was just me,” appears a post one day, flinging open the floodgates.
+I always thought it was just me,” reads a post, followed by a torrent of relief: